 Also, loaf pan cheesecakes are easy to wrap and store, and because of their rectangular shape they fit neatly into even the most overcrowded freezers.
 This might not be a big issue for you, but it is for me!
 Our freezer is prone to avalanches when the door opens.
 Sigh.

 Over the years I’ve adapted different cheesecake recipes to fit in a large loaf pan, and this one is my very favorite.
-A spin-off of the famous Junior’s recipe, this is a dense, creamy New York style cheesecake with a lightly browned top.
+A spin-off of the famous Junior’s recipe, this is a dense, creamy New York style cheesecake with a shortbread crust and a lightly browned top.
 Plus it doesn’t crack!
 I’m not one to get too upset about cracks because they can be covered, but it does feel good to pull a crack-free cheesecake out of the oven.

 I’ve made this recipe plus variations about a million times and am looking forward to hearing how it works in other kitchens, so if you try it please let me know.
 If you do decide to make it, here are a few tips.